khui0/flaggle-flag-generator/README.md

 # flaggle-flag-generator

-Produce images of country flags with a common aspect ratio to use in Flaggle
+Generate images of country flags with a common aspect ratio to use in Flaggle

 ## Usage